 This nervous system disease, also known as Lou Gehrig's disease, destroys nerve cells and gets worse over time.

 Amyotrophic lateral sclerosis (a-my-o-TROE-fik LAT-ur-ul skluh-ROE-sis) is a nervous system disease that affects nerve cells in the brain and spinal cord.
-Also known as ALS, the disease leads to muscle weakness and gets worse over time.
+Also known as ALS, the disease leads to muscle weakness and other symptoms that get worse over time.

 ALS often begins with muscle twitching and weakness in an arm or leg, trouble swallowing, or slurred speech.
 Eventually ALS affects the muscles needed to move, speak, eat and breathe.
 There is no cure for this fatal disease, but research into new therapies is ongoing.

 ALS is often called Lou Gehrig's disease after the baseball player who was diagnosed with it.
-The exact cause of the disease is still not known.
+The exact cause is still not known in most people.
 In a small percentage of people, ALS is inherited from a parent.

-Symptoms of amyotrophic lateral sclerosis (ALS) vary from person to person.
+Symptoms of amyotrophic lateral sclerosis (ALS) vary from person to person and worsen over time.
 They depend on which nerve cells are affected.
 ALS generally begins with muscle weakness that spreads and gets worse over time.

 ALS often starts in the hands, feet, arms or legs.
 Then it spreads to other parts of the body.
 Muscles get weaker as more nerve cells die.
-This eventually affects chewing, swallowing, speaking and breathing.
+This eventually affects chewing, swallowing, speaking and breathing, and can lead to serious complications over time.

 There's generally no pain in the early stages of ALS, and pain is not common in the later stages.
 ALS doesn't usually affect bladder function or the senses, such as taste, smell, touch and hearing.

+The cause of ALS is not known in most people.
 A genetic cause is found in about 10% of people with amyotrophic lateral sclerosis (ALS).
-For the rest, the cause is not known.

 ALS affects the nerve cells that allow voluntary muscle movements such as walking and talking.
 These nerve cells are called motor neurons.
-One group of motor neurons extends from the brain to the spinal cord to muscles throughout the body.
-They're referred to as upper motor neurons.
-The second group extends from the spinal cord to muscles throughout the body.
-They're called lower motor neurons.
+One group, called upper motor neurons, extends from the brain to the spinal cord.
+The second group, called lower motor neurons, extends from the spinal cord to muscles throughout the body.

 ALS causes both groups of motor neurons to gradually deteriorate and then die.
 When motor neurons are damaged, they stop sending messages to the muscles.
 As a result, the muscles can't function.

-As the disease progresses, amyotrophic lateral sclerosis (ALS) causes complications that may include:
+As amyotrophic lateral sclerosis (ALS) progresses, complications may include:

 Over time, ALS leads to weakness of the muscles used to breathe.
-People with ALS might need a device such as a mask ventilator to help them breathe at night.
-The device is similar to what someone with sleep apnea might wear.
-This type of device supports the person's breathing through a mask worn over the nose, the mouth or both.
+People with ALS might need a breathing device, such as a ventilator, to help them breathe at night.
+This device can be used with a mask that's worn over the nose, the mouth or both.
+It's similar to what someone with sleep apnea might wear.

 Some people with advanced ALS choose to have a tracheostomy.
 This is a surgically created hole at the front of the neck leading to the windpipe.
-A ventilator may work better on a tracheostomy than on a mask.
+A ventilator can be used with a tracheostomy instead of a mask.

 The most common cause of death for people with ALS is breathing failure.
-On average, people with ALS die 3 to 5 years after symptoms begin.
+People with ALS often live 3 to 5 years after symptoms begin.
 However, some people with ALS live 10 years or longer.

 Most people with ALS have weakness of the muscles used to form speech.
 This usually starts with slower speech and occasional slurring of words.
 It then becomes harder to speak clearly.
-This can progress to the point that others can't understand the person's speech.
-Other forms of communication and technology are used to communicate.
+Over time, others may have trouble understanding the speech.
+At that point, many people use other forms of communication and technology to communicate.

 People with ALS may have weakness of the muscles involved with swallowing.
 This can lead to malnutrition and dehydration.
-They are also at higher risk of getting food, liquids or saliva into the lungs, which can cause pneumonia.
+They also are at higher risk of breathing food, liquids or saliva into the lungs, which can cause pneumonia.
 A feeding tube can reduce these risks and ensure proper hydration and nutrition.

-Some people with ALS have problems with language and decision-making.
+Some people with ALS have trouble with language and decision-making.
 Some are eventually diagnosed with a form of dementia called frontotemporal dementia.

 There's no way to prevent ALS.
 Experts don't know exactly what causes the disease in most people.
 Researchers are actively studying the genes and other factors related to ALS.

-Treatments can't reverse the damage of amyotrophic lateral sclerosis (ALS), but they can slow the progression of symptoms.
+Treatments for amyotrophic lateral sclerosis (ALS) can't reverse the damage, but they can slow the progression of symptoms.
 They also can help prevent complications and make you more comfortable and independent.

-You might need a team of healthcare professionals and doctors trained in many areas to provide your care.
+You might need a team of healthcare professionals trained in many areas to provide your care.
 The team works together to select the right treatment for you, with a focus on improving your quality of life.
-You have the right to choose or refuse any of the treatments suggested.
+You can work with your care team to choose the treatments that are right for you.

 The Food and Drug Administration has approved these medicines for treating ALS: